What Is Two-Factor Authentication? (And Why You Should You Use It)

 • Something you know, such as a password or personal identification number (PIN).
 These are also called knowledge factors.

-• Something unique to you, like a fingerprint or voice recognition.
+• Something unique to you, like a fingerprint, voice recognition, or other passwordless authentication.

 Two-factor authentication methods

-There are different types of two-factor authentication you can use, but they all rely on the factors we’ve discussed.
-You will need a combination of two of the following to access your data.
+You can use different types of two-factor authentication, but they all rely on the factors we’ve discussed.
+You will need two of the following to access your data.

-• Hardware tokens are a physical token, like a USB device inserted into your computer before you can log in.
-Some tokens will display a code to enter before accessing a resource.
+• Hardware tokens are physical tokens, like a USB device inserted into your computer, before you can log in.
+Some tokens display a code to enter before accessing a resource.

 • SMS and voice 2FA include text or voice messages sent to your phone number that contain a code you enter to access your account.
-These are one-time passwords (OTP) that expire after a set period of time.
+These are one-time passwords (OTP) that expire after a set period.

 • Software tokens must be downloaded.
 The website will send a code to that app that you enter before logging into the site.